 #1 Tallinn TV Tower

-Hours: 10am – 7pm | Cost: €15 (free with Tallinn Card) | Time at sight: 45 minutes (plus 45 minutes in transport each way) | Website
+Hours: 10am – 6pm | Cost: €16-19 (free with Tallinn Card) | Time: 1 hour (plus 45 minutes in transport each way) | Website

-Getting There: From Tallinn, take bus 34A to Teletorn. | MAP.
-Tip: To make the most of your 1 day in Tallinn, arrive at the TV Tower a few minutes prior to opening.
+Getting There: From Tallinn, take bus 34 or 38 to Teletorn.
+To make the most of your 1 day in Tallinn, arrive at the TV Tower a few minutes prior to opening.
+MAP

 #2 Lennusadam Seaplane Harbor Museum

-Hours: October to April 10am – 6pm, closed Mondays – May to September 10am – 7pm, everyday | Cost: €15 (free with Tallinn Card) | Time at sight: 1.5 hours | Website
+Hours: 10am – 5pm, everyday except 12-23/24 and 1/1 | Cost: €20-30 (free with Tallinn Card) | Time: 1.5 hours | Website

-Getting There: From the TV Tower, take Bus 34A to Hobajaama.
-Walk to Mere Puiestee stop.
-Take Bus 73 to Toostuse and ride three stops, exiting the bus at Lennusadam | MAP ROUTE.
+From the TV Tower, take Bus 34 or 38 to Mere Puiestee.
+Switch to Bus 73 and ride three stops to Lennusadam.
+MAP

-The Lennusadam Seaplane Harbor Museum is one of the top places to visit in Tallinn.
-The modern and interactive Tallinn museum is housed in an old seaplane hangar that was used until World War II.
 The museum features a variety of maritime crafts – both historical and current.
-Visitors are invited to tour a 1930s submarine, pilot a simulation aircraft, sit inside a rescue helicopter and step aboard a 100-year-old steam-powered icebreaker ship.
+Visitors are invited to tour a 1930s submarine, pilot a simulation aircraft, sit inside a rescue helicopter and step aboard a 100-year-old steam-powered icebreaker.

 #3 St. Olaf’s Church Tallinn

-Hours: 10am – 6pm, longer hours in summer, closed in winter | Cost: €3 (free with Tallinn Card) | Time at sight: 30-45 minutes | Website
+Hours: 10am – 6pm, April through October, closed in winter | Cost: €5 (free with Tallinn Card) | Time: 30-45 minutes | Website

-Getting There: From the Lennusadam Seaplane Museum, take Bus 73 two stops to Linnahall | MAP ROUTE.
+Getting There: From the Tallinn Seaplane Museum, take Bus 73 two stops to Linnahall.
+MAP

-#4 KGB Prison Cells
+#4 Tallinn KGB Prison Cells

-Hours: 11am – 6pm | Cost: €13 (free with Tallinn Card) | Time at sight: 30-45 minutes | Website
+Hours: Weds – Sun 11am – 6pm | Cost: €9 (free with Tallinn Card) | Time: 30-45 minutes | Website

-The KGB Prison Cells are a Tallinn must-see for anyone interested in learning the history of Tallinn under Soviet occupation.
-The building – which was constructed as a personal residence in the early 1900s – sits inconspicuously in the heart of the Old Town.
-In 1941, the KGB constructed cells in the basement and the house was used as a place to detain, interrogate and torture anyone suspected of crimes against the communist regime.
+In 1941, the KGB constructed cells in the basement and the space was used to detain, interrogate and torture anyone suspected of crimes against the communist regime.
 Displays in the museums show the faces and tell the stories of some of the people who were held in the cells.

 #5 Café Maiasmokk Tallinn

-Hours: 11am – 9pm | Coffee or Tea: €3 (free with Tallinn Card) | Time at sight: 30-45 minutes | Website
+Hours: 9am – 9pm | Coffee or Tea: €2.50 (free with Tallinn Card) | Time: 30 minutes | Website

 Café Maiasmokk is the oldest café in Estonia, dating to 1864.
 The interior retains an elegant and old-fashioned atmosphere.
-The ground floor tends to be busy and boisterous, but head upstairs to find a quieter seat with a view – a nice respite during a full day of sightseeing in Tallinn, Estonia.
+The ground floor tends to be busy and boisterous, but head upstairs to find a quieter seat with a view – a nice respite during a full day of sightseeing in Tallinn.

-#6 Kalev Marzipan Museum Room
+#6 Kalev Marzipan Room

-Hours: 10am – 8pm | Sweets: €1+ (free with Tallinn Card) | Time at sight: 10 minutes | Website
+Hours: 10am – 9pm | Sweets: €1+ (free with Tallinn Card) | Time: 10 minutes | Website

-Marzipan is a confection made of sugar and crushed almonds, which is often molded into figurines – and is a popular sweet in Tallinn.
+Marzipan is a confection made of sugar and crushed almonds – often molded into figurines – and is a popular sweet in Tallinn.
 Although the story is disputed, many claim that marzipan was created in Estonia during medieval times by a pharmacist, who prescribed the treat as medicine.
-The small one-room Kalev Marzipan Museum houses a sweet shop, gift shop, marzipan painting workshop and historical artifacts – including one marzipan figurine that dates to 1936.
-Getting a small taste of marzipan is a must-do in Tallinn!

-#7 Tallinn City Museum
+#7 Tallinn City Life Museum

-Hours: 10am – 6pm; closed Mondays | Cost: €6 (free with Tallinn Card) | Time at sight: 1 Hour | Website
+Hours: 11am – 6pm May through Sept; reduced hours otherwise | Cost: €8 (free with Tallinn Card) | Time: 1 Hour | Website

 The Tallinn City Museum is housed in a medieval merchant house in the Old Town.
 The displays cover the history of Tallinn from pre-settlement to Estonia’s independence in 1991.
-Visiting the engaging exhibitions, which are best accompanied by an audio guide, are one of the top things to do in Tallinn, Estonia.
+Viewing the engaging exhibitions, which are best accompanied by an audio guide, are one of the top things to do in Tallinn, Estonia.

-#8 Hellemann Tower and Town Wall
+#8 Hellemann Tower and Tallinn Old Town Wall

-Hours: 10am – 7pm | Cost: €4 (free with Tallinn Card) | Time at sight: 45 minutes | Website
+Hours: 10am – 5pm | Cost: €4 (free with Tallinn Card) | Time at sight: 45 minutes | Website

 The stone Hellemann Tower and connected town wall dates to the 14th century.
 Climbing to the top of the tower provides sweeping views of the city.
 Visitors are also invited to walk along the 700-foot-long portion of the intact town wall.